kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 ## Select SSRS Items to Migrate

-- Browse and select specific SSRS objects (folders, reports, datasets, data sources).
+- Browse and select specific SSRS objects (folders, reports, linked reports, datasets, data sources).
 - The tool displays a **tree view** of your SSRS folder hierarchy.
 - You can preview object counts by type on the right panel.